Codecademy/docs/content/html/concepts/tags/br.md

 ## Definition

-The `<br>` tag represents a break in text.
+Represents a break in text.
 This tag is used when text needs to span multiple lines rather than being in-line, such as an address.

 ## Syntax